mbod/comm318_stories_from_data_fall2019/course_overview.md

-## COMM xxx: _Stories from data_: Introduction to programming for data journalism
+## COMM318: _Stories from data_: Introduction to programming for data journalism

 **Fall 2019 Annenberg School for Communication, University of Pennsylvania**